 - Deploy a Content-Security-Policy to limit the execution of unexpected scripts.

-- Centralize ACF output via helpers who systematically escape.
+- Centralize ACF outputs via helpers who systematically escape.

-- Replay critical pages with an XSS scanner and crawl for unexpected HTML elements.
+- Replay critical pages with a XSS scanner and a crawl in search of unexpected HTML elements.

-- Activate a WAF (application firewall), as default on LRob hosting.
+- Activate a WAF (application firewall), such as active by default on LRob accommodations.

 FAQ